Rchintalapati0111/agent-b-workflow-capture/README.md

 - **Runtime**: Node.js
 - **Architecture**: Multi-agent system with vision-language models

-## 📝 License

-MIT

 ---

-Built with ❤️ using GPT-4 Vision and Playwright
+Built using GPT-4 Vision and Playwright